 And not only can the calculator provide you with this information about a specific investment, but you can also use it to compare multiple investments to determine which will be the best one to choose.

 Here’s how the calculator works, and what to put in each field:

-Enter the amount of money you will be investing, or have already invested in your account.
+Enter the amount of money you will be investing, or have already saved or invested in your account.
 This is the starting point to calculate your future investment growth.

 This is the amount of money you wish to invest on a regular basis.
 While the amount you actually invest may vary, this number should be the average of all your periodic deposits over the life of the investment.